 Today, we’re still committed to that educational mission.
-Taught by an expert group of art historians, curators, conservators, and practicing artists, our live online classes change monthly and feature a rich array of topics devoted to the study of art and art history.
+Taught by an expert group of art historians, curators, conservators, and practicing artists, our classes change monthly and feature a rich array of topics devoted to the study of art and art history.
+Classes are offered online, on-site, or in an innovative format that allows students from all over the world to participate simultaneously in on-site sessions.
 You don’t need an art background to enjoy Barnes classes, and even those who are well-versed in art and art history are sure to uncover new and surprising insights.

 Recent students have this to say about online learning at the Barnes:

 “Well-designed information ... conducted by very knowledgeable instructors.”

 “[Classes] at the Barnes are the best I have taken anywhere.”